ferrodim/KyivFsBot/README.md

 * register you own telegramm bot via https://telegram.me/botfather and save Token for future use (API_TOKEN)
 * download the sources
 * copy config.sample.py -> config.py
-* edit config.py
-** fill API_TOKEN - value, obtained from BotFather
+* inside config.py fill API_TOKEN - value, obtained from BotFather
-** fill ADMINS - telegram nicks of users, that can manage bot ** fill MODES - what screens you bot will count (Trekker/Builder/Purifier is default.
-Change if you wish) ** fill WELCOME - new users will see it, on conversation start
+* inside config.py fill ADMINS - telegram nicks of users, that can manage bot
+* inside config.py fill MODES - what screens you bot will count (Trekker/Builder/Purifier is default.
+Change if you wish)
+* inside config.py fill WELCOME - new users will see it, on conversation start
-* start you bot by "docker-compose up -d" (it will take nearly 10 minutes)
+* start your bot by "docker-compose up -d" (it will take nearly 10 minutes)
-* create two telegram chats (Supergroups is better), and add you new bot to them.
+* create two telegram chats (Supergroups is better), and add your new bot to them.
 First group for good screens, and second - for bad screens
 * write "/chatid" in them, and detect its ID
 * edit your config.py one more time and:
-** fill CHAT_OK - id of chat, where bot will forward good screens ** fill CHAT_FAIL - id of chat, where bot will forward bad screens (that it cant to recognize)
+* inside config.py fill CHAT_OK - id of chat, where bot will forward good screens
+* inside config.py fill CHAT_FAIL - id of chat, where bot will forward bad screens (that it cant to recognize)
 * restart bot with "docker-compose restart"
 * test you bot with /help or /me command.
 Or send some screenshots to it